JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 ## Current Follow-Up Items

-- Browser-smoke the deployed OAuth token fallback so hosted Google login, admin page access, and logout are confirmed against the live Netlify frontend after the `?mode=token` switch.
+- Finish browser-smoking the deployed OAuth token fallback so hosted Patreon login, admin page access, logout, and refresh behavior are confirmed against the live Netlify frontend after the `?mode=token` switch.
 - If the product goal remains minimal cookie usage, move OAuth mode persistence off the `pt_oauth_mode` cookie and into a signed `state` value or explicit callback variants so the redirect-mode choice no longer depends on any browser cookie at all.
 - If clean `httpOnly` session login is still required on split frontend and API origins, treat it as a separate backend architecture task and validate it specifically against modern third-party-cookie restrictions rather than assuming correct `SameSite=None; Secure` attributes are sufficient.
 - Populate `_new/backend/main/.env` from `_new/backend/main/.env.example` before expecting local DB-backed routes to work in this checkout; there is no committed local JWT or Postgres config here.